Alignak-monitoring-contrib/alignak-checks-nrpe/README.rst

    # NRPE with SSL
    pkg install nrpe-ssl

-If you wish to use the Nagios ``check_nrpe`` plugin, you must install from your system repository:
+For Linux distros, install the Nagios ``check_nrpe`` plugin from your system repository:
 ::

    # Install local NRPE plugin
-   apt-get install nagios-nrpe-plugin
+   sudo apt-get install nagios-nrpe-plugin
    # Note: This may install all the Nagios stuff on your machine...